Single-Molecule-Genetics/duplexanalysis_galaxy/README.md

 # Tools for the quality control of duplex sequencing data

 This tools allow a deeper insight into duplex sequencing data.
 They can be used within the [Galaxy platform](http://usegalaxy.org) under the section Du Novo, on your local Galaxy installation from the [toolshed](https://toolshed.g2.bx.psu.edu/view/iuc/duplex_family_size_distribution) and on the command line.
+They can be used as stand-alone tools or along with the [Du Novo Analysis Pipeline](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1039-4).

 ## Dependencies
 This tools were build with Python 2.7.